Interstate 94: Michigan

-I-94 runs north along Lake Michigan to St. Joseph and Benton Harbor before heading east toward Detroit.
+I-94 runs north along Lake Michigan to St. Joseph and Benton Harbor where it meets US 31 and I-196 before heading east toward Detroit.
 It turns northeast to Port Huron where it meets I-69 and ends at the Blue Water Bridge, where it becomes Ontario Highway 402 in Point Edward, Ontario.

 History

 The first section of I-94 completed with Interstate funds (under the Federal-Aid Highway Act of 1956) was a 12 mi section between Jamestown and Valley City, North Dakota, in 1958.

 North of Chicago, I-94 has been widened from six to eight lanes from Illinois Route 22 (IL 22, Half Day Road) to just south of the Wisconsin state line at IL 173 and 95th Street to 159th Street.
 Construction began in 2009 to completely rebuild I-94, including expansion to eight lanes, from the Wisconsin–Illinois border through the Mitchell Interchange in Milwaukee.
 This construction is expected to be completed in 2021.

 In 2005, the I-94 bridge over the Crow River near St. Michael, Minnesota, about 35 mi northwest of Minneapolis, was rebuilt.
 In 2006, a project to widen I-94 east of Downtown Saint Paul between MN 120 and McKnight Road from four to six lanes was completed.
 The interchange at 95th Avenue North in Maple Grove, Minnesota, was rebuilt with a new, wider bridge that replaced the two-lane bridge there, which was demolished in July 2006.